spackows/CASCON-2024_NL-interfaces/README.md

 <img src="images/thumb_09_experience.png" width="300" alt="Thumbnail image of slides" />
 </td>
 <td valign="top">
-<p>A member of our team who has been working on real NL interfaces features for the past year shares her experience with challenges and lessons learned.</p>
+<p>A member of our team who has been working on NL interface features for the past year shares her experience, challenges, and lessons learned.</p>
 <p>Download: <a href="slides/09_experience.pdf">Slides</a></p>
 </td>
 </tr>